 If you are a therapist, pastor, or working professional who has knowledge of a family in need of therapeutic boarding school, residential treatment center, or wilderness therapy care for their struggling teen, we can help the family you are working with find the potential right solution for their teen’s needs.
-We regularly work with counseling professionals, social case workers, and pastoral professionals who have little to no knowledge of the long-term mental & behavioral health industry, or don’t know who to turn to for help with the teen in their care.
+We regularly work with counseling professionals, social case workers, and pastoral professionals who have little knowledge of the long-term mental & behavioral health world, or don’t know where to turn to get help for the teen in their care.

 We Have Connections With Therapeutic Boarding School Programs That Utilize Master’s Level Therapists

 When a struggling teen needs to be taken out of his or her current context and placed in a safe therapeutic boarding school, residential treatment center, or wilderness therapy environment, it’s often important for the program they attend to have a Master’s level certified licensed counselor on staff or visiting the campus on at least a weekly basis.
 We work with programs that have the resources and the level of care necessary for students who need a higher level of therapy and counseling.
 Parents will often send their children to a residential boarding school expecting that the structure and positive environment will be enough.
 However, students diagnosed with major behavioral and mental health disorders need a higher level of care, and for the most part, non-therapeutic residential boarding schools will not enroll students who are above their ability to care for them.

 We Believe Exploring Faith Should Be a Priority in the Lives of Struggling Teens